Zungeni Mountain skirmish: British invasions of Zululand

-By the end of May, the 2nd Division, commanded by Major-General Edward Newdigate, had advanced from Dundee and was assembled on the banks of the Ncome River at Koppie Allein, ready to begin the invasion.
-Chelmsford joined the division on 31 May and commenced the advance into Zululand, simultaneously with Wood further to the north.
-On 1 June Napoléon, Prince Imperial of France, who had marched with the 2nd Division, was killed when the patrol he was with was overrun by the Zulu.
-The 2nd Division and Wood's flying column made contact on 3 June but continued to camp separately; on 4 June Wood camped at a site near the Nondweni River while the 2nd Division remained a day's march to the west.
+By the end of May, the 2nd Division commanded by Major-General Edward Newdigate had advanced from Dundee and was assembled on the banks of the Ncome River at Koppie Allein, ready to begin the invasion.
+Chelmsford joined the division on 31 May and commenced the advance into Zululand simultaneously with Wood further to the north.
+On 1 June, Napoléon, Prince Imperial of France, who had marched with the 2nd Division, was killed when the patrol he was with was overrun by Zulus.
+The 2nd Division and Wood's flying column made contact on 3 June but continued to camp separately; on 4 June, Wood camped at a site near the Nondweni River while the 2nd Division remained 3 mi to the west.

-Also on 4 June, a patrol of Baker's Horse from the flying column encountered a force of several hundred Zulus (Note: In English "Zulu" is a noun describing a member of the Zulu people and their language.
+Also on 4 June, a patrol of Baker's Horse scouting southwards from the flying column encountered a force of several hundred Zulus (Note: In English "Zulu" is a noun describing a member of the Zulu people and their language.
 It is also used as an adjective.
 The plural form can be either "Zulu" or "Zulus"; this article uses the -s plural form to distinguish it from the adjective.
 The sources cited use both plural forms.
-(Laband 2014) follows the Zulu language practice of using the ama- prefix for the plural.) at eZulaneni, a collection of four large homesteads between the Zungeni Mountain (which was known to the British as Ezunganyan Hill) and the Ntinini stream, south of Wood's camp.
-They also identified, at one of the homesteads, three wagons and an ammunition cart which had been captured by the Zulu at Isandlwana.
+(Laband 2014) follows the Zulu language practice of using the ama- prefix for the plural.) at eZulaneni, a collection of four large homesteads between the Zungeni Mountain and the Ntinini stream belonging to some of Sihayo's headmen.
+The British also identified, at one of the homesteads, three wagons and an ammunition cart captured by the Zulu at Isandlwana.
 The Zulus formed a skirmish line among the dongas (dry watercourses), thorn trees and mimosa bushes and were engaged by a skirmish line of Baker's Horse.
 The Zulus operated in their classic "horns of the buffalo" formation and their right "horn" crossed a steep-sided donga and came within 30 yd of the rear of the British line.
 A Zulu volley wounded two men before the men of Baker's Horse could withdraw to Wood's camp.

-Wood passed word to Chelmsford that a significant force of Zulus were in the area, implying that this was the long-expected appearance of the Zulu royal army.
-Chelmsford ordered the 2nd Division to laager its camp and erect earthworks in anticipation on an imminent attack.
+Wood passed word to Chelmsford that a significant force of Zulus were in the area, implying this was the long-expected appearance of the Zulu royal army.
+Chelmsford ordered the 2nd Division to laager its camp and erect earthworks in anticipation of an imminent attack.
 The fear of an imminent action forced the postponement of the court-martial of Lieutenant Jahleel Brenton Carey.
 The trial of Carey, in nominal command of the patrol in which the Prince Imperial had been killed, had been ordered by a 4 June court of inquiry headed by Marshall.